 4. Region growing segmentation of the KNN classified probability image.

 KNN classification algorithm has been used for the classification of the voxels of the image (into airway and non-airway voxels) based on the image features, the results of which have then been processed using the region growing segmentation algorithm to obtain the final set of results for segmentation.
 The segmented airway of the ex-vivo mouse lung volume can be analyzed using a commercial software package to obtain the measurements.

 Copyright 2010 Tarunashree Yavarna

 Yavarna, Tarunashree.
-"Airway segmentation of the ex-vivo mouse lung volume using voxel based classification." thesis, University of Iowa, 2010.
+"Airway segmentation of the ex-vivo mouse lung volume using voxel based classification."
+MS (Master of Science) thesis, University of Iowa, 2010.